mathsaey/hanyutils/README.md

   - Convert to either representation (numbered or tone marked)
 - Direct access to the building blocks of the library for more esoteric use cases

+The following features are planned for a future version of hanyutils:

+- Handle punctuation (。,？,！,...) when translating Han characters
+- Support for 儿 (e.g. translate 这儿 to "zhe'er" instead of "zheer")

 ## Installation

 Add `hanyutils` to your list of dependencies in `mix.exs`: